-While our content marketing agency is based in the beautiful state of Maine, our clients are all over the place.
+While our content marketing agency is based in the beautiful state of Maine (update: as of 2019 we have relocated Eucalypt to the Jacksonville, FL region), our clients are all over the place.
 To be honest, we rarely have a chance to dress up for a meeting, given that the majority of our client interactions occur via phone, email, and Skype.

 While we’re not out there attending non-stop networking events, we’ve been keeping a close eye on how companies in New England are adapting to the growth of content marketing, and have been lucky to work with numerous regional clients.
 And I’m happy to say that many of the ones we’ve studied have a great knack for how to use content to raise visibility and build their brands.
 We previously spotlighted a number of Maine’s best content marketing programs in 2012—now it’s time to take a fresh look around the state, along with our neighbors in New Hampshire, Vermont, and Massachusetts.

 With a nod to John Irving’s wonderful Cider House Rules, here are some of the current “princes of Maine and kings of New England” in our eyes, when it comes to content marketing around the region.

 IDEXX is a worldwide leader in keeping animals healthy with their products and services for pets and livestock.
 No wonder, then, that IDEXX’s foray into content marketing focuses on promoting valuable content about helping animal companions stay healthy.
 IDEXX’ Pet Health Network is filled with vet-provided health advice; videos about fascinating topics such as “why do dogs drag their butts?,” and stories about heroic pets who’ve protected their human families and other heartstring-tugging content.